renegm/T-SQL-Cron-Schedule/README.md

   Well, I don't know, it's up to you.
 But I found myself time and again putting adhoc code to control something. `If today is an odd Monday, 6PM Continue Else return`.
 And checking `@@DATEFIRST` because someone maybe play a little bit.
 I'm very lazy, I keep a table with my tasks and schedules and a keyboard snippet that returns something like
   `SELECT * FROM MyTasks WHERE Tools.CheckSchedule(CURRENT_TIMESTAMP,Schedule)=1`.
 I'm already here, I don't want to look at outlook or phone or anything.
 * It is impossible to do ...something.
 Things that depend on the year can be complicated or impossible.
 Like July 1st of leap years.
 The good news is that 8000 characters go a long way and some things could be achieved using only a few dozen schedules.
 But it would be ridiculous.
 Some things can and should be handled from the Agent service, Task schedule or something else.
 But maybe I will add something in the future.
 I accept suggestions.

+## Compatibility

+The function uses OPENJSON (to make an ordered split string) and SPLIT_STRING (when it doesn't matter).
+So SQL 2016 or later is required.
+It is easy to change this part if needed.
+Or change Openjson to SPLIT_STRING with ordinal if you are SQL 2022 user.